Looking forward - or backwards..

 that is correct.
 Which leads me to the conclusion, so far, that we are talking Japan's first 35mm Pentaprism/penta mirror SLR Camera!!
 And thereby also Japans first eye-level SLR.

 While "everyone" says Contax S was World's first

 and Miranda T was Japan's first, the truth is different, at least for the case of Rectaflex/Contax S, but most likely also for Pentaflex/Miranda.

 Foe a definition of penta mirror, please se Some

 Here it is, the Tokiwa Seiki Pentaflex of spring 1955, as photographed for the auction.
 The prism house wears almost the exact shape of the one on the Ihagee Exakta of 1950.
 Tokiwa Seiki had had time to copy it.
 Even the writing of the name was a near copy.
 The prism house was put on top of the waist level camera house that was released the same year.
 But it was not interchangeable, as the Exakta was.
 Probably a penta mirror construction.
 If so, it has to be the worlds first!

-The controls on the top plate were mostly as usual: winder knob to the far right with frame counter on a dial underneath, shutter release button on the far front.
+The controls: winder knob to the far right with frame counter on a dial underneath, shutter release button on the far front.
 And, a bit unusual, the rewind opening button, marked with the red R. No shutter time dial, as that was on the lens.
 To the left was only a big rewind knob.

 Also note the shape of the camera house, looking very much like the Exakta.